 This has created a corresponding gray area in ad targeting.
 When someone watches a show on their device, ad vendors can use retargeting, tracking, and account information to tell a lot about that person.
 When they watch it on TV, there’s much less information to work with, so ads can’t be targeted as well.

 Supported primarily by local businesses, radio hasn’t been a significant piece of the advertising landscape for decades, hovering around $14 billion (about 5 percent of total U.S. ad spend).
 The rise of streaming services, podcasts, and satellite radio has altered the way people consume audio content, but AM/FM radio still accounts for 42 percent of total US time spent with audio media and reaches 91 percent of Americans on a weekly basis, according to Nielsen.

-Impacted heavily by the COVID-19 pandemic, local businesses have struggled to stay afloat, and reduced their advertising budgets.
-In addition, as millions of Americans have transitioned to working from home, the time they spend in their cars has drastically decreased — time often spent listening to the radio.
+Impacted heavily by the COVID-19 pandemic, local businesses struggled to stay afloat and reduced their advertising budgets.
+In addition, as millions of Americans transitioned to working from home, the time they spent in their cars drastically decreased — time often spent listening to the radio.

 We anticipate that commuting, local businesses, and radio will bounce back in the next few years, but probably not to pre-2020 levels.
 Many companies have opted to switch to a more permanent work-from-home model, some small businesses have shuttered permanently, and the trends toward digital media will likely continue.

 The State of Podcasts

 It’s worth mentioning that podcasts flourished during 2020.
 This might be counterintuitive — a significant chunk of podcast usage is during the commutes, and commutes were way down — but according to Ads Wizz, podcasts saw a 51% increase in available inventory, a 53% increase in new podcasts, and an 81% increase in podcast ad impressions.